ABOUT ME 08/2023

 I'm a contemporary landscape photographer in eastern Long Island, NY.
 I photograph the natural world and the built environment mostly by the sea, sometimes combining the two.
 My approach is more cerebral than commercial.
-I tend toward the cinematic, placing forms within wide open space altered by light and atmospheric effects.
-I love to capture luminism, a soft diffuse light sought by 2nd & 3rd generation Hudson River School painters in the latter 19th century.
+I tend toward the cinematic, placing forms in wide open space altered by light and atmospheric effects.
+I love to capture luminism, a soft diffuse light sought by 2nd and 3rd generation Hudson River School painters in the latter 19th century.
 Having studied them in art history, I rediscovered them when I worked at the Nyack Library in upstate New York and began photographing in the Hudson River Valley.
-Many contemporary landscape artists continue to capture this light.
+Many contemporary landscape artists continue to seek out this light.

 I use Canon 35mm pro cameras/lenses and currently an iPhone 13 Pro Max.
 While iPhone can't offer the same resolute sharpness as 35mm, a well exposed picture will print to 16 x 20.
 My images are available as archival paper prints, canvas wraps, metal and acrylic prints and digital downloads.
 I sell privately and for editorial use, with a growing database but a small selection of images shown here.
 Pricing for editorial/commercial use is guided by the American Society of Media Photographers.

 *Please note: Images have been reduced for high speed multiple device viewing.
 If any appear slightly pixelated it's for that reason, but large professional prints will be sharp.

 My background is photojournalism, a BFA/Painting from SUNY Purchase and an MSLIS/Library Science degree from LIU.